Drip Coffee

 Although drip coffee started as a manual coffee brewing method, automatic drip coffee makers are more popular nowadays because of the convenience.
 The first automatic coffee machine was invented by Gottlob Widmann in 1954 in Germany.
 The machine was called Wigomat, and it redefined the coffee brewing industry.

 The manual dripper has gained back some of its original popularity in the last years.
-This popularisation was caused by the third wave coffee current, which treated coffee as an artisanal product, and not an industrial one.
+This popularisation was caused by the third wave coffee current, which treated as an artisanal product, and not an industrial one.